DIY Mini Mason Jar Salt and Pepper Shakers

 Did you ever notice that salt shakers have less holes in the lids than the pepper ones?
 That’s because pepper flakes are a little bit larger than salt granuals.
 When punching the holes remember to place your pepper holes just a little bit closer together to give you a few more holes.

-Here is a short video that shows how easy they are to punch through.
+Here is a short video that shows how easy it is to punch out the salt and pepper shaker holes.

 This little salt and pepper holder could not be simpler, but it added just the right amount of height for inside the basket and it visually pairs the salt and pepper shakers together as a set.